mauricioaniche/ck/README.md

 # Why is it called CK?

-Because the tool was born to just calculate the CK metrics, but it grew beyond my expectations...
+Because the tool was born to just calculate the CK classLevelMetrics, but it grew beyond my expectations...
 Life is funny!

 # How to Contribute